 A merit based scholarship is an award given to students who demonstrate outstanding academic or talent performance.
 These scholarships are usually made to high school seniors and are awarded as part of the admissions process.
 It’s important to consider which colleges offer merit scholarships when students are applying because colleges usually award these scholarships for all four years of college.

 Are Merit Scholarships the Same as Private Scholarships?

-When we talk about private scholarships, we’re talking specifically about those scholarships not awarded by the school or a government program.
+Private scholarships are not awarded by a school or a government program.
 Private scholarships come from corporations, non-profits, and community organizations.

-The problem is that most of these awards are quite small, and there’s a ton of competition.
-About 7 percent of undergrad students receive private scholarships, and the average value is under $2,000.
+Most private scholarship awards are quite small.
+Competition to win a private scholarship is high.
+As a result, about seven percent of undergrad students receive private scholarships, and the average value is under $2,000.

-There are some “high-dollar scholarships,” but they tend to have one winner in thousands of applicants.
+There are some “high-dollar scholarships,” but they tend to have one winner out of thousands of applicants.
 National Merit Scholarships are only $2,500 – $7,000 per year, and they are among the largest awards available.

 The bottom line with private scholarships is that your best bet is to apply for locally available awards.
 Enjoy what you can get, but don’t expect to make a big dent in the cost of school.

 How Do I Apply for a Merit Scholarship?